cwi-dis/cwipc_test/Arduino/RSSyncTool/README.md

 ## Use

+During normal operation the device needs only power from the USB port.
+So connect it to a USB power supply and put it in a convenient place.

+Connect the sync out (and possibly the sync in).

 With a phone or laptop connect to the `config-syncer` network.

 Visit `http://syncer.local`.
 Go to the synctool configuration page.